Game Engine Export

 _images/root_motion_2_28.jpg

-By default, the IK feet and hips (“c_root_master.x”) controllers are parented to the “c_traj” bone.
-Animators may prefer to unparent them, so that the “c_traj” controller does not influence other bones.
-To do that:
+By default, the IK feet and hips (c_root_master.x) controllers are parented to the c_traj bone.
+Animators may prefer to unparent them, so that c_traj can move independently.
+To do so:

 • Same for the IK poles (mute constraint if the influence is driven).